-Relocated to Nashville and ready to mix your stuff.
+Relocated to Nashville and ready to mix your stuff (and rescue your tapes).

-From the opening of its first two studios in 1973, TRC was Indiana's leading audio recording and production company for almost 30 years.
+From the opening of its first two studios in 1973, TRC was Indiana's leading audio recording and production company for 27 years.
 Reimagined in Nashville in 2015, TRC is now a private studio, reserved for the personal use of the founder and his friends.

-Sessions are closed, but we do love to remix.
-And we remix stuff we like for free.
+Sessions are closed, but we love remote mixing and mix coaching.
+And we sometimes remix stuff we like for free.
 Click here to see if you qualify.

 And we're on a crusade to digitize everything ever recorded on deteriorating 24-track tape, and we've already done more than 300.
-Nobody's better at restoring and transferring music from tape, and we do that for almost everybody for free.
+Nobody's better at restoring and transferring music from tape.
 So check out the Services tab for information about tape transfers.

 Elsewhere on the site is information about our studio, equipment, personnel, and history.

 “Wherever the music is destined to go, you have to have reliable control room acoustics and monitoring.
-Without it, you’re sonically adrift, never quite finding where the music should land.
+Without it, you’re sonically adrift.
 That’s why we're so grateful for what Steve Durr has done for us in Control Room 4a and now in Control Room Five.”

 — Mike Schatzlein